 Authors: Andy Hunt, Dave Thomas

-It’s not just a book.
-It’s a philosophy.
+This isn’t just a book.
+It’s a mindset.

 2. Thinking, Fast and Slow — Sharpen your decision-making